OpenShift Upgrade Program and Workload Transition Planning

 Technical Implementation

-- Automated pre-flight and post-upgrade checks with Ansible and oc commands for node readiness, degraded operators, route health, certificate expiry, and Prometheus target availability, with rollback and pause conditions documented directly in the runbooks used during the change windows.
+- Automated pre-flight and post-upgrade checks with Ansible and oc commands for node readiness, degraded operators, route health, certificate expiry, alert noise, and Prometheus target availability, with rollback and pause conditions documented directly in the runbooks used during the change windows.

 Client Delivery & Handover